serverpod/serverpod_docs/versioned_docs/version-2.1.0/06-concepts/06-database/09-pagination.md

 ### Tips

-1. **Choosing a Cursor**: While IDs are commonly used as cursors, timestamps or other unique, sequentially ordered fields can also serve as effective cursors.
+1. **Choosing a cursor**: While IDs are commonly used as cursors, timestamps or other unique, sequentially ordered fields can also serve as effective cursors.
-2. **Backward Pagination**: To implement backward pagination, use the first item from the current page as the cursor and adjust the query accordingly.
+2. **Backward pagination**: To implement backward pagination, use the first item from the current page as the cursor and adjust the query accordingly.
-3. **Combining with Sorting**: Ensure the field used as a cursor aligns with the sorting order.
+3. **Combining with sorting**: Ensure the field used as a cursor aligns with the sorting order.
 For instance, if you're sorting data by a timestamp in descending order, the cursor should also be based on the timestamp.
-4. **End of Data**: If the returned data contains fewer items than the requested limit, it indicates that you've reached the end of the dataset.
+4. **End of data**: If the returned data contains fewer items than the requested limit, it indicates that you've reached the end of the dataset.